DinukaW/Ansible-play/README.md

 # Ansible-play
-I use this repo for learning ansible
+I use this repo for learn ansible